September 22, 2020

 TPL: Do you have any favourite artists or photographers you would like to share with us, and the reason for their significance?

 SA: I love the work of Susan Burnstine, Markus Anderson, Bill Schwab, and the pinhole work of Stefan Killen.
 A number of years ago I had the good fortune to become acquainted with a photographer in Vienna called Oliver Tudoras, he was the inspiration for me to get hooked into Lensbabies.

-TPL: Do you prefer to shoot alone or with company?
+TPL: Do you prefer to photograph alone or with company?

-SA: I always shoot alone, always have done.
+SA: I always photograph alone, always have done.
 I like being alone with my thoughts and just being in the moment with my camera.
 It is like meditation for me.